ioBroker/ioBroker.docs/docs/en/README.md

 Simple, prefabricated user interfaces can be implemented quickly with the material or HabPanel adapter.

 ## Community
 Since 2014, ioBroker has secured broad support from thousands of users and developers due to its many advantages.
-In the specially set up [Forum] [] users and developers meet and exchange their experiences and suggestions with one another.
+In the specially set up [Forum] [] users and developers meet and exchange their experiences and suggestions.
 Since ioBroker is open source software, all source texts are freely available on the [GitHub] [] platform.

 ?> What ioBroker is not: ioBroker is not commercial software. ioBroker is developed and maintained by volunteers.
 Therefore, the use of the software is at your own liability, with the exception of willful damage.
 There is no contractually stipulated support!